Amazon Studios head Roy Price steps down amid sexual harassment allegations

 After being rebuked by Hackett, Price then reportedly exclaimed “anal sex!” in her ear as she spoke with fellow executives at an Amazon party the same night.
 The allegations arrived in the wake of widespread reports of longstanding sexual misconduct by Hollywood power producer, Harvey Weinstein, who reportedly had a close relationship with Price.

-Soon after initial reports about Weinstein surfaced, Actress Rose McGowan called out Amazon chief Jeff Bezos on Twitter, noting Price’s failure to acknowledge her allegations of predatory behavior by Weinstein.
+Soon after initial reports about Weinstein surfaced, actress Rose McGowan called out Amazon chief Jeff Bezos on Twitter, noting Price’s failure to acknowledge her allegations of predatory behavior by Weinstein.
 “I am calling on you to stop funding rapists, alleged pedos and sexual harassers,” she said at the beginning of a thread.
 “I love Amazon but there is rot in Hollywood.”
 Weinstein was set to produce an unnamed project for Amazon.

 Deadline noted last week that Price was essentially dead in the water at Amazon as the company had already begun a search to fill in his role prior to these latest allegations.

-These latest allegations only begin to scratch the surface of widespread sexual misconduct in the Hollywood.
-It’s a sea change that reflects a similar recent movement in the Silicon Valley, and one that has inspired women everywhere to acknowledge their own stories on social media.Featured Image: Charley Gallay/Getty Images
+These latest allegations only begin to scratch the surface of widespread sexual misconduct in Hollywood.
+It’s a sea change that reflects a similar recent movement in Silicon Valley, and one that has inspired women everywhere to acknowledge their own stories on social media.Featured Image: Charley Gallay/Getty Images

 0